Cocaine

 • Seizures

 If you find yourself continuously using cocaine overtime, it will increase the risk of a heart attack, stroke, seizure or breathing failure.
 When suffering with a cocaine addiction, you may also struggle with dependence of other substances, such as cannabis or alcohol.
+This is known as poly-drug use and is especially dangerous, as it increases the risk of fatal overdose.

 Treating cocaine addiction